Further Revised; 6/24/14

 EcoTech Warranty = 1 Year

-TMC had a quality control failure where-by these same cool white Cree emitters were used in their Ocean White 1500 XG fixtures instead of the correct patented XPG 9000-10000k emitters.
+TMC had a quality control failure in 2012 where-by these same cool white Cree emitters were used in their Ocean White 1500 XG fixtures instead of the correct patented XPG 9000-10000k emitters.

 What is interesting is this mistake was caught by knowledgeable customers, one of whom made a spectrograph so as to back up their claim that these were not the correct emitters.